-The foregoing statement is based on present federal tax laws and regulations, and does not purport to be a complete description of the federal income tax aspects of the 1999 Plan.
+The foregoing statement is based on present federal tax laws and regulations, and is not a complete description of the federal income tax aspects of the 2002 Plan.
 In addition, participants may be subject to certain state taxes, which are not described herein.
-Accordingly, each participant should consult his or her tax advisor with regard to the tax aspects of his or her participation in the 1999 Plan.
+Accordingly, each participant should consult his or her tax advisor with regard to the tax aspects of his or her participation in the 2002 Plan.